VisionVector/recommenders/README.md

 [![Documentation Status](https://readthedocs.org/projects/microsoft-recommenders/badge/?version=latest)](https://microsoft-recommenders.readthedocs.io/en/latest/?badge=latest)

-## What's New (July, 2022)
+## What's New (April 1, 2022)

-We have a new release [Recommenders 1.1.1](https://github.com/microsoft/recommenders/releases/tag/1.1.1)!
+We have a new release [Recommenders 1.1.0](https://github.com/microsoft/recommenders/releases/tag/1.1.0)!

-We have introduced a new way of testing our repository using [AzureML](https://azure.microsoft.com/en-us/services/machine-learning/).
-With AzureML we are able to distribute our tests to different machines and run them in parallel.
-This allows us to test our repository on a wider range of machines and provides us with a much faster test cycle.
-Our total computation time went from around 9h to 35min, and we were able to reduce the costs by half.
-See more details [here](tests/README.md).
+We have introduced the SASRec and SSEPT algorithms that are based on transformers.
+In addition, we now have enabled Python 3.8 and 3.9.

-We also made other improvements like faster evaluation metrics and improving SAR algorithm.
+We have also made improvements on the SARPlus algorithm, including support for Azure Synapse and Spark 3.2.
+There are also bug fixes and improvements on NCF, RBM, LightGBM, LightFM, Scikit-Surprise, the stratified splitter, dockerfile and upgrade to Scikit-Learn 1.0.2.

 Starting with release 0.6.0, Recommenders has been available on PyPI and can be installed using pip!